dllagl/oss_code/readme.md

 - `data.params` which contain the configuration of the simulation (date, computer's infos and contants)

 Examples of those files can be found in the `refs` folder for each available simulation.
-Note that `data` is the default name.
-It is easily customizable when going through the terminal prompt.
+Note that `data` is the default name and is easily customizable when going through the terminal prompt of the program.

 ### 2. Run it your way